ChrystianDuarte/rhosmapi/README.md

 https://istio.io/latest/blog/2018/v1alpha3-routing/

-then we create a Gateway and Virtual service.
+then we create a Gateway and Virtual service. that its in /osm folder.

     oc apply -n evals3-fuse -f gateway-user.yaml

 Nota: in this demo does not create a destinationRule

 ## Observe